 A user of this service is a protocol entity that sends or receives a MAPA_SDU within one or more Frames identified with a USLP Protocol Identifier (UPID) and a GMAP ID.
 Different users (i.e., MAPA_SDUs identified with different UPIDs) may share a single MAP Channel but cannot share a single TFDZ.
-The service provider isolates each MAPA_SDU to a single Frame or sequentially numbered Frames using the TFDZ construction flags (see 4.1.4.2.2) on the same GMAP ID.
+The service provider isolates each MAPA_SDU to a single Frame or sequentially numbered Frames using the TFDZ construction rules (see 4.1.4.2.2) on the same GMAP ID.

 MAPA SERVICE PARAMETERS